diegoehg/casting-agency-api/README.md

   accepts two values: `male` or `female`.
 * Response body fields:
   - `success`: boolean value that indicates if the request has been successful.
-  - `actor`: JSON object with requested actor data, including the updated fields.
+  - `actor`: JSON object with the updated actor.
 * Permission required: `update:actors`

 Request body example: